bluescarni/piranha/doc/sphinx/getting_started.rst

 * `Clang <http://clang.llvm.org/>`__ 3.5 (earlier versions up to 3.1 should work as well),
 * `Intel C++ compiler <https://software.intel.com/en-us/c-compilers>`__ 15 (beta support).

 The main platform used for the development of Piranha is 64-bit GNU/Linux.
-Some level of support for OSX, Windows (using `MinGW <http://mingw-w64.sourceforge.net/>`__) and BSD flavours exists, but the library is compiled and tested on these platforms only occasionally.
+OSX, Windows (using `MinGW <http://mingw-w64.sourceforge.net/>`__) and BSD flavours are also supported, although the library is compiled and tested on these platforms somewhat less frequently.

 Piranha aims to be standard-compliant and any portability issue in the source code should be reported as a bug.